What is fostering?

-Fostering is when a person takes on the responsibility of caring for a child that is not their own.
-They will care for the child in their own home for a period of time depending on the child's situation.
+Fostering is when you take on the responsibility of looking after a child or young person that is not your own.
+You will be caring for the child in your home for a period of time depending on the child's situation.

 The aim of fostering is to offer children a safe place to live temporarily, allowing their family to resolve difficulties so that they can return home.
 However, on some occasions, this does not happen and children may have to live with their carers long term; until they are 18, or prepared to live independently.